 I can think of one item I came across recently, a client had this gorgeous blue Cue dress, she looked fantastic in blue and felt even better in this dress.
 I asked her what she normally wore the dress with and what she does in that dress.
 Her answer was that it was her going-out dress that she wore maybe once or twice a year, and held onto in case something came up in her calendar that required her to get a little more dressed up.

-The interesting thing was that this dress cost her more than her average dress, yet she wasn’t wearing it and it was going to waste.
-She was instead flogging her around the house clothes and feeling a little dull in her day to day outfits.
+The interesting thing was that this dress cost her more than her average dress, yet she wasn’t wearing it and it would waste.
+She was instead flogging her around the house clothes and feeling a little dull in her day-to-day outfits.
 I recognised what had happened instantly, I’d been in this situation before myself and with other clients.
-She’d mentally categorised her item, something that made her feel more fantastic than many of the other pieces in her wardrobe, and told her self that feeling fantastic and expensive is for special occasions.
+She’d mentally categorised her item, something that made her feel more fantastic than many other pieces in her wardrobe, and told herself that feeling fantastic and expensive is for special occasions.
 Gorgeous, no!

 We all are guilty of this to some degree, we have our good clothes and our regular clothes, the good clothes we spend more money on and wear less, the regular clothes don’t always make us feel good and were often purchased on the fly without much thought into what the whole look could be, but we wear them because apparently, everyday outfitting shouldn’t make you feel fab.
 What’s the deal with that?